Anushkapokale/TO-DO-LIST/README.md

 # 📝 To-Do List App

-A simple and interactive **To-Do List application** to manage daily tasks efficiently.
+A simple, interactive **To-Do List application** to help users manage their daily tasks efficiently.
-This project demonstrates DOM manipulation, event handling, and clean UI design using **HTML, CSS, and JavaScript**.
+This project demonstrates practical **DOM manipulation**, **event handling**, and **dynamic UI updates** using **HTML, CSS, and JavaScript**.

+---

+## 📌 About the Project
+The To-Do List app is designed to improve productivity by allowing users to **add, complete, and delete tasks** easily.
+It helps in organizing daily activities and visually tracking completed and pending tasks.

 **Key Concepts Implemented:**
 - **DOM Manipulation:** Dynamically create, update, and remove task elements.